QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

 In addition, as indicated above, to simplify our example, we'll set the government's initial asset level to :math:`1`, so that :math:`b_1 = 1`.

-Here's our code to compute a quantitative example  intialized to have government assets being one in an initial peace time state:
+Here's code that itinitializes government assets to be unity in an initial peace time  Markov state.

 .. code-block:: python3